 ‘Target audience’ are the people who you will deliver your intervention to and are identified according to age and priority population groups.

-In selecting your target audience and project/activity, it is important to understand which groups are affected by which issues, so your action can be tailored and targeted to those groups or sections of the community.
+In selecting your target audience and activity, it is important to understand which groups are affected by which issues, so your action can be tailored and targeted to those groups of the community.
 Different groups will have certain attitudes, behaviours and demographics that need to be considered.

-The AOD lifecycle diagram and supporting document outlines the AOD issues at each stage of life and provide guidance on the activities best suited to support each stage.
+The Alcohol and Other Drug Lifecycle planner and supporting document outlines the alcohol and other drug issues at each stage of life and provides guidance on the activities best suited to support each stage.

 This document outlines the influencers, risk factors, issues and activities appropriate for each lifecycle stage.